 All kinds of khoresh were usually cooked vegan about a century ago, but today Iranians add meat or chicken.
 They now consider these to be essential ingredients to the point that, if you asked them to cook a vegan khoresh, it would leave them totally baffled.

-In vegan fesenjan, for example, there are pomegranate molasses and pomegranate juice, walnuts, sugar, butternut squash and quince.
-The result, however, is an amazing creation of a new flavor.
+Vegan fesenjan, for example, consists of pomegranate molasses and pomegranate juice, walnuts, sugar, butternut squash, and quince.
+The result?
+An amazing creation of a new flavor!

 Khorak is very similar to khoresh (Persian stew) but is not served over rice.
 Instead, it’s eaten with flat bread.